Top 15 Organizations that Help the Homeless

 6. Simon Community Ireland – Ending Long-Term Homelessness in Ireland

-The Simon Communities of Ireland are a network of independent communities across the country that provide housing and treatment services to people facing the trauma and stress of homelessness.
+The Simon Communities of Ireland is a network of independent communities and nonprofit organizations for the homeless across the country that provide housing and treatment services to people facing the trauma and stress of homelessness.
 With a proud history of over 50 years of responding to local needs, the Simon Communities of Ireland works to end long-term homelessness in Ireland and ensure that homelessness, where it does occur, is rare, short-term, and non-recurring.

 They engage in advocacy, policy, and communications work grounded in their local services' experiences.
-They campaign for more effective policies and legislation locally and nationally at a European level.
+They campaign for more effective policies and legislation at the local, national, and European levels.
 They campaign for practical and sustainable solutions that tackle homelessness head-on.
 Their advocacy and solutions are based on evidence, best practices, and the experiences of the people who use their services.

 Impact and Reach: